PSU-ICDS/icds_docs/docs/accounts/managing-compute-2.md

     parent account.

-#### Create and manage child accounts
+#### Create child accounts

-Credit accounts can serve as parents to one or more child accounts, allowing the balance credits in the parent account to be shared with the child accounts.
+Credit accounts can serve as parents to one or more child accounts, allowing the credits in the parent account to be shared with the child accounts.

 Child account names take the form of `<prefix>_crch_<suffix>` where the prefix is set to that of the parent account.
 Child accounts can have custom suffixes but must inherit the prefix of the parent account.

 For example, for a parent account named `research_cr_default`, the child account `research_crch_professor1` is valid where `research2_crch_default` is not.

 To create a child account, click the "Add Child" button located next to the top of the account detail box.